Damian4Lupa/timetable/README.md

-## United Kingdom Railways
+## United Kingdom Transport

+Application in preparation

-Railway connections search engine for the ten largest cities in the UK (London, Birmingham, Glasgow, Sheffield, Manchester, Edinburgh, Liverpool, Bristol and Cardiff)
+Searches and displays the best connection between major cities in the UK (London, Birmingham, Glasgow, Sheffield, Manchester, Edinburgh, Liverpool, Bristol and Cardiff).
+For each stage of the journey, it provides its duration and approximate cost.

+The application uses the API https://www.transportapi.com/

 ## Available Scripts